 This is an incredible achievement.
 Cambodia is in many ways a hostile environment.
 It is ruthlessly hot, it floods for a large part of the year and insects spread diseases easily.
 So to create such an immense city in these circumstances took some very advanced thinking.

 To feed their million or more people they mastered hydraulics.
 They built an ingenious network of canals, reservoirs and dykes.
 During the rainy season water was stored, mostly in 2 immense reservoirs.
 The East and West Barays.
 Measuring around 7km by 2.5km, these two reservoirs held enough water so that despite the long dry season the empire could have up to 4 rice harvests every year, thus enabling them to feed their huge population.

 Very little of the city remains.
 The day to day buildings were wooden so have long since disappeared.
 The reservoirs remain though, and the West Baray still functions and is used to this day.
 But the lasting legacy of this once great empire is their religious buildings.
 The temples at Angkor, of which there are hundreds, survive in various states of delightful ruin.

-It is the temples that draws in the tourists.
+It is the temples that draw in the tourists.
 It is the temples that I come to see.
-It is the temples that may bore your senseless, but tough.
+It is the temples that may bore you senseless, but tough.
 I love them.

 My hotel in Siem Reap was as flash as my Virgin flight.
 A perk of working in the travel industry.
 But, I declined the offer of an air conditioned car and opted for a tuktuk for my 2 full days at the temples.
 This is how we explored in 2010 and 2012, and despite the dust and fumes it remains the best way to explore Angkor.